jpdoshi/LatteAPI/README.md

 ## Features
 ### Fast and Secure
-+ LatteAPI is based on ASGI(Asynchronous Server Gateway Interface), therefore It is fast and secure
++ LatteAPI is based on ASGI(Asynchronous Server Gateway Interface), therefore It is much fast and secure
 + It implements response caching algorithm to process much faster
++ Gateway Interface keeps backend safe

 ### Rapid development
-+ Caffeine is CLI Utility for LatteAPI, which helps generate controllers and models via commands
++ Caffeine is CLI Utility for LatteAPI, which helps generate controllers and models via command-line

 ```shell
 # To generate controller: